rohan9kulkarni/rohankulkarni.github.io/content/blog/phd.md

 ---
-Title : PhD Physics Applications 101 (Canada and Germany) subtitle : share : false layout : docs publishDate : 2022-08-10
+title : Ph.D.
+Physics Applications 101 (Canada and Germany)
+subtitle :
+share : false
+layout : docs
+date : 2022-08-10
 ---

 Here is a brainstormed document of some main things to remember when applying for a Physics Ph.D. program.